 The SM background processes yielding muon pairs in the signal region are Drell-Yan (DY $\rightarrow \mu^+\mu^-$) production, the production of top quark pairs ($\text{t}\bar{\text{t}} \rightarrow \mu^+\mu^- + 2b + 2\nu$) and production of diboson ($W^{+}W^{-} \rightarrow \mu^+\mu^- + 2\nu$, $ZZ \rightarrow \mu^+\mu^- + 2\nu$ and $ZZ \rightarrow 4\mu$).

-The signal samples, for the LV scenario, and the corresponding SM background processes have been generated using WHIZARD event generator 3.1.1 \cite{MG5}, the ISR effect was included, interfaced to Pythia 6.24 for parton shower model and hadronization \cite{R34} and DELPHES \cite{delphes} for a fast detector simulation of ILD detector.
-They were generated from electron-positron collisions at the ILC with 500 GeV center of mass energy, which corresponds to the circumstances of RUN I, given that the polarized degrees of electron and positron beams are $P_{e^{-}} = 0.8$, $P_{e^{+}} = -0.3$ respectively.
+The LV scenario signal samples and corresponding SM background processes were generated using WHIZARD event generator 3.1.1 \cite{MG5}.
+The ISR effect was included and interfaced with Pythia 6.24 for parton shower model and hadronization \cite{R34}.
+For a fast detector simulation of ILD detector, DELPHES package \cite{delphes} was used.
+These were generated from electron-positron collisions at the ILC with a 500 GeV center of mass energy, which corresponds to the circumstances of RUN I. The polarized degrees of electron and positron beams are $P_{e^{-}} = 0.8$ and $P_{e^{+}} = -0.3$, respectively.

-For the light vector scenario with the use of dark matter particles ($\chi_{1}$ and $\chi_{2}$) mass assumptions, which are summarized in table \ref{table:tab1}, and $\texttt{g}_{l} = 0.05,~\texttt{g}_{DM} = 1.0$: table \ref{table:tabchi} indicates the production cross section times branching ratios at Leading Order (LO) corresponding to several mass points of Z$^{\prime}$ and DM.
-Given that the polarized degrees of electron and positron beams are $P_{e^{-}} = 0.8$, $P_{e^{+}} = -0.3$ at the ILC with $\sqrt{s}$ = 500 GeV.
+For the scenario where light vectors are produced along with dark matter particles ($\chi_{1}$ and $\chi_{2}$), we have considered the mass assumptions as summarized in table \ref{table:tab1}.
+Assuming $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{DM} = 1.0$, table \ref{table:tabchi} shows the production cross section times branching ratios at Leading Order (LO) for various mass points of Z$^{\prime}$ and DM.
+The polarized degrees of electron and positron beams are $P_{e^{-}} = 0.8$ and $P_{e^{+}} = -0.3$, respectively, at the ILC with $\sqrt{s}$ = 500 GeV.

-The production cross sections times branching ratios are plotted, in figure \ref{figure:crossSec}, versus the dark matter mass $M_{\chi_{1}}$ for two Z$^{\prime}$ mass points ($M_{Z^{\prime}}$ = 20 and 80 GeV).
-They are generated at the ILC with $\sqrt{s}$ = 500 GeV and the electron-positron beams polarization are $P_{e^{-}} = 0.8$, $P_{e^{+}} = -0.3$ respectively.
-The behavior of the cross sections times branching ratios is almost flat up to dark matter mass equal to 100 GeV, then it decreases rapidly.
-In figure \ref{figure:crossSec2}, the cross sections times branching ratios are illustrated versus the neutral gauge boson (Z$^{\prime}$) masses for three choices of the dark matter mass $(M_{\chi_{1}})$ = 1, 100 and 200 GeV.
-A strong drop in the cross sections times branching ratios versus the mass of Z$^{\prime}$ has been noticed as the mass of dark matter increases.
+In figure \ref{figure:crossSec}, the production cross sections multiplied by branching ratios are plotted against the mass of the dark matter ($M_{\chi_{1}}$) for two different Z$^{\prime}$ mass points ($M_{Z^{\prime}}$ = 20 and 80 GeV).
+These signal samples were generated at the ILC with $\sqrt{s}$ = 500 GeV, and the electron-positron beams polarization was $P_{e^{-}} = 0.8$ and $P_{e^{+}} = -0.3$, respectively.
+This graph shows that the cross sections multiplied by branching ratios remain relatively flat until the mass of the dark matter reaches 100 GeV.
+After that point, they decrease rapidly.

+Figure \ref{figure:crossSec2} illustrates the cross sections times branching ratios against the mass of the neutral gauge boson (Z$^{\prime}$) for three different dark matter mass values: 1 GeV, 100 GeV, and 200 GeV.
+It has been observed that there is a significant decrease in the cross sections times branching ratios as the dark matter mass increases, while the mass of Z$^{\prime}$ also affects this trend.